 Cancer and VTE

-VTE is the second cause of mortality in patients with cancer.
-Prevalence of cancer-VTE is higher and more serious than the combinations of cancer-stroke or cancer-infarction
+VTE is the second cause of death in patients with cancer.
+And prevalence cancer-VTE is higher and more serious than the one cancer-stroke or cancer-infarction

 Blood coagulation is activated in cancer patients, which causes the blood to become thicker and increases the risk of clotting.